-The Supplement update to the 2012 HUD Housing Programs: Tenants' Rights, 4th Edition will be released September 2014.
+The Supplement update to the 2012 HUD Housing Programs: Tenants' Rights, 4th Edition will be released in October 2014.
 The Supplement includes updates on VAWA 2013, a new section devoted to fair housing, case updates, new rulings and more.
-Order now for pre-publication savings and take this chance to stock up on NHLP's publications at deeply discounted rates!
+Order now and take this chance to stock up on NHLP's publications at discounted rates!

 What is HUD Housing Programs: Tenants’ Rights?

 NHLP's HUD Housing Programs: Tenants’ Rights (universally known as “the Green Book”), is considered as the Bible of HUD tenants’ rights by advocates and housing professionals throughout the country.
 With a user-friendly format and clear, concise explanations of a complex area of the law, the Green Book is the quintessential guide to understanding HUD’s housing programs, containing unpublished court opinions, hard-to-find memos and other useful information.